Zahramashayekhpour/Organic-vs-Non-Organic-Accurate-Fruit-Classification-Leveraging-Visible-and-Thermal-Imaging-with-De/README.md

    - **Description**: Active contour segmentation iteratively refines the boundary of a target object based on initial points placed around it.
 A total of 250 iterations were performed, along with morphological opening and closing operations to enhance segmentation accuracy.

 ### Traditional Method
-Upon employing the image segmentation approach, different methods of extracting features exhibit varying results.
+Upon employing the image segmentation approach, different methods of extracting features exhibit various results.
 Methods like GLCM, Gabor filters, HOG descriptors, and CM for visible images provide distinct sets of features.
 When these features are used with classifiers like MLP, LDA, RF, and SVM, their ability to distinguish between organic and non-organic fruits differs.
 Additionally, GA is established to enhance the results.

 1. **Color Feature Extraction**:
    - **File**: [Color Feature Extraction](https://github.com/Zahramashayekhpour/organic-and-nonorganic-fruits-classification-based-on-traditional-machine-learning-and-deep-learning/blob/master/Color_Image_Feature.ipynb)